Hindenburg Programme: Analysis

 Ludwig von Mises called the Hindenburg Programme a command economy.
 Enterprises "not important to the war economy" were closed to supply more workers.
 In 2014, Alexander Watson wrote that the Auxiliary Service Law was drastically revised in the Reichstag by Sozialdemokratische Partei Deutschlands (SPD), Zentrumspartei (Zentrum) and the Fortschrittliche Volkspartei (FVP) deputies, to confound the attempt by the OHL to create a command economy at the expense of the working class.
-Extensive concessions to the workers were included in the law, with the establishment of a committee to supervise its implementation.
+Extensive concessions to the workers were included in the law, with a committee being established to supervise its implementation.
 Hindenburg later denounced the concessions as insufficient and "positively harmful"; industrialists, looking forward to a captive workforce to exploit, were aghast at being compelled to work with workers' committees and conciliation organisations.
-The purpose of the law, to deny workers' mobility was thwarted and with it went the possibility of a centralised organisation of manpower.
-The super-profits anticipated by employers were limited by the prospect of improved pay and conditions being recognised as a valid reason to change jobs.
-The attempt by the third OHL to reorganise the war economy through compulsion was a failure but the law was effective in substituting workers of lesser physical fitness for those capable of military service.
-Concessions to organised labour were valuable in retaining the co-operation of the unions during the unrest of 1917.
+The purpose of the law - to deny workers' mobility - was thwarted and with it went the possibility of a centralised organisation of manpower.
+The super-profits anticipated by employers were limited by the prospect that improved pay and conditions would be recognised as a valid reason to change jobs.
+The attempt by the Third OHL to reorganise the war economy through compulsion failed, but the law was effective in substituting workers of lesser physical fitness for those capable of military service.
+Concessions to organised labour were valuable in retaining union co-operation during the unrest of 1917.